DonggeunYu/MEV-Attack-on-the-BSC/README.md

 - Definition: A technique that manipulates the liquidity of a DEX pool by placing attack transactions in front of or behind the victim's transactions in order to profit from the victim's transactions.
 - Note: This technique is a more complex attack than arbitrage, and unlike arbitrage, it results in a monetary loss to the victim.
 Victims of a sandwich attack actually suffer a loss of assets.
 - The process
-  1. the attacker artificially increases the price by placing a front-running transaction before the victim's transaction.
-(The larger the price increase in this process, the more the attacker may lose money as well).
+  1. The attacker artificially increases the price by placing a front-running transaction before the victim's transaction.
+(The larger the price increase in this process, the more the attacker may also lose money.)
   2. The victim places a transaction at a higher price than the price expected before the transaction.
 At this point, the price increase is equal to the difference between the front-running volume and the victim's volume.
   3. The attacker places a back-running transaction directly after the victim's transaction.
 This allows the attacker to recover the losses incurred during the front-running process and make additional profits.